 The best time to introduce the elf is Thanksgiving weekend.
 Read the story to your children and introduce the elf.
 Let them name the elf if they will.
+Be creative with your Elf on the Shelf Boy names.
 Every single day from Thanksgiving till Christmas, the elf will watch the activities in your home during the day, report to Santa at the North Pole each night and return in the morning.
 Part of the fun is finding the elf each morning.
 He’s magic, remember.

 Have fun with the elf tradition.
 The elf loves little children and likes to take happy reports to Santa!

 The Elf on the Shelf Plush Dolls

 Kids love having an Elf on the Shelf doll that’s big enough to cuddle with and sleep with.
 These plush dolls are 19″ long and can be posed with their hands over their knees in a sitting position, or your child can play with them stretched out.
 You can use these or the smaller elves to incorporate the game of finding the elf, too.
 There are light and dark skin versions available.
 Why not get one of each!

 Elf on the Shelf Nightlight